Little Stony Falls: A Peaceful Waterfall Hike in Southwest Virginia

 Within less than one-quarter mile, the rock scramble is complete.
 Turn left to step back onto the mostly dirt trail to continue on to Little Stony Falls.

 Near the 1.4-mile mark, you’ll reach the second bridge to cross over the creek.
-Then, at the 1.8-mile mark, heads up again for a second double yellow blaze.
+Then, at the 1.8-mile mark, a second double yellow blaze.

 Little Stony Falls Trail-Stone Steps